Approve- Brett Crossman

 This has been a contentious topic among travelers and those planning to travel.
 On January 27, 2026, Southwest Airlines will introduce and enforce its “extra seat” policy.
 This will require people who don’t fit within the airline’s armrests to purchase a second seat.
 Southwest states, “Customers who encroach upon the neighboring seat(s) should proactively purchase the needed number of seats prior to travel to ensure the additional seat is available.”

 Due to the size of some plus-size passengers, some people are left in discomfort and mad.
-In an interview from The Times article, “An overweight passenger ruined my flight.
-What are my rights?”
-David Hogben stated that his flight was “ruined” and that he felt his rights were violated.
+In an interview for The Times article, “An overweight passenger ruined my flight.
+What are my rights?”, David Hogben stated that his flight was “ruined” and that he felt his rights were violated.

 David was taking a three-hour flight on one of EasyJet’s A319s when a passenger sat down and was invading his personal space the whole flight.
-In the end, he was left with a horrible backache, resulting in discomfort.
+In the end, he was left with a horrible backache, resulting in discomfort and pain.

 Not only is being sat next to a plus-sized passenger annoying to you, but harmful to them.
-Being crammed into a small seat can lead to pain and discomfort for a plus-sized passenger.
-There are also health risks with being crammed in these seats for a long time.
+Being crammed into a small seat can lead to pain and discomfort for a plus-sized passenger, along with other health risks.

 According to the Medical Air Service, being confined and immobile for a long period in a plane seat can lead to blood pooling in the lower limbs, increasing the chances of clot formation.
 Some health issues could be triggered, such as aggravated respiratory and sleep conditions, like obstructive sleep apnea.
 The extra space with a second seat decreases the chances of discomfort for both themselves and other passengers.